-He calls his photographic style “UrbanWeird”: emphasizing the phantasmagorical of the seemingly urban mundane through composition and post-processing in the digital darkroom.
-His main focus is anything urban (urban landscape, cityscape, street, urban abstract) and the temples and shrines that dot the city, at times existing harmoniously and other times not so harmoniously, but interestingly, with the vertical steel and glass bones of the city.
-He does also enjoy photographing the sublime natural wonders that surround Tokyo that help contain the urban chaos.
+He calls his photographic style “UrbanWeird”: emphasizing the phantasmagorical of the seemingly urban mundane through composition and using both film and digital.
+His main focus is anything urban (urban landscape, cityscape, street, urban abstract) and the temples and shrines that dot the city, at times existing harmoniously and other times not so harmoniously, but interestingly.